-2022 2021 Financial assets: Cash and cash equivalents \$ 8,305,806 \$ 6,560,550 Contributions and grants receivable, net 1,649,404 1,906,204 Other receivables 1,703 6,759 Total financial assets 9,956,913 8,473,513 Less financial assets not available for general expenditure: Funds held for others (155,476) (155,476) Board-designated operating reserves (650,000) (440,000) Donor-restricted for stewardship and legal defense funds (363,295) (319,075) Cash and contributions receivable for capital campaign (5,360,794) (4,306,006) Other donor-restricted funds not expected to be expended in coming year (627,356) (287,373) Total financial assets available for general expenditure \$ 2,799,992 \$ 2,965,583
+2023 2022 Financial assets: Cash and cash equivalents \$ 8,671,165 \$ 8,305,806 Contributions and grants receivable, net 3,055,736 1,649,404 Other receivables 1,892 1,703 Total financial assets 11,728,793 9,956,913 Less financial assets not available for general expenditure: Funds held for others (155,476) (155,476) Board-designated operating reserves (650,000) (650,000) Board-designated capital reserves (100,000) Donor-restricted for stewardship and legal defense funds (404,585) (363,295) Cash and contributions receivable for capital campaign (5,933,971) (5,360,794) Other donor-restricted funds not expected to be expended in coming year (1,094,681) (627,356) Total financial assets available for general expenditure \$ 3,390,080 \$ 2,799,992

-For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Foundation considers expenditures (excluding capital campaign expenditures) related to its ongoing activities to preserve and protect Galveston Bay, including land conservation, habitat restoration, environmental education, outreach, advocacy and research, as well as the conduct of services undertaken to support those activities, to be general expenditures.
+For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Foundation considers expenditures (excluding capital asset expenditures) related to its ongoing activities to preserve and protect Galveston Bay, including land conservation, habitat restoration, environmental education, outreach, advocacy and research, as well as the conduct of services undertaken to support those activities, to be general expenditures.
 As part of the Foundation's liquidity management, it structures its financial assets to be available as its general expenditures, liabilities, and other obligations become due.

 The Foundation's Board of Directors has designated a portion of its resources without donor restrictions to be set aside as an operating reserve for unexpected financial needs.
 These funds remain available to be spent at the discretion of the Board of Directors.
 In addition, when the Foundation accepts a conservation easement, it also requests a donor contribution to the stewardship, administrative, and legal defense funds to support necessary costs to monitor, enforce and defend the Foundation's easement in perpetuity, as they arise.

-The Foundation is conducting a capital campaign, Charting the Course for Galveston Bay, to raise \$24.6 million for construction of a new headquarters and nature center in Kemah, Texas.
-The Foundation has recognized approximately \$13.6 million in cash and contributions receivable through December 31, 2022.
-In addition, there is \$2 million in conditional promises to give not yet recognized because the conditions have not been met.
+The Foundation is conducting a capital expansion campaign, Charting the Course for Galveston Bay, to raise \$24.6 million for the construction of a new headquarters and nature center in Kemah, Texas.
+The Foundation has recognized approximately \$18 million in cash and contributions receivable through December 31, 2023.
+In addition, there is \$2 million in conditional promises to give not yet recognized because the conditions set by the donor have not been met.